alexeyvax/form-validation-constructor/README.md

 	npm start

-and open in your browser file index.html
+and open on your browser file **index.html**

 ## Install

-library installed you can download it
+You`ll can install library

 	npm install --save form-validation-constructor

-After download you need to connect
+After install you need connect to your project
-It is best to connect your root file, which connect all scripts for example:
+The best place to connect your root file, which connected all scripts
+example:

 	// index.js or main.js
 	// to connect